Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Problem Setup

 \paragraph{Regret minimization.} Our overarching goal is to design and analyze online algorithms $\pi$ that minimize their expected cumulative regrets up to and including the time horizon $T$.\footnote{In certain real-world applications, the time horizon $T$ may be unknown to the agent.
 In fact, all of our proposed methods are inherently \emph{anytime} in nature, as they do not necessitate prior knowledge of the horizon.} The regrets are formally defined for the two distinct settings as follows:

-\labelitemi \ Fixed-\uline{r}e\uline{g}ret setting: \labelitemi \ Fixed-\underline{r}e\underline{w}ard setting: An online algorithm $\pi$ consists of two interrelated components: the \emph{arm sampling} rule that selects $A_t$, and the \emph{abstention decision rule} that determines $B_t$ at each time step $t\in [T]$.
+\setul{}{0.4pt} \setuldepth{3pt} \labelitemi \ Fixed-\ul{r}e\ul{g}ret setting: \labelitemi \ Fixed-\ul{r}e\ul{w}ard setting: An online algorithm $\pi$ consists of two interrelated components: the \emph{arm sampling} rule that selects $A_t$, and the \emph{abstention decision rule} that determines $B_t$ at each time step $t\in [T]$.
 Additionally, we use $\Pi^{\FRG}$ and $\Pi^{\FRW}$ to denote the collections of all online policies for the fixed-regret and fixed-reward settings, respectively.
 For the sake of analytical convenience, we also introduce the \underline{ca}nonical regret $R^{\CA}_{\mu}(T, \pi) := T\mu_1 - \mathbb E\big[\sum_{t=1}^T X_t \big]$, which disregards the abstention option and remains well-defined within our abstention model.
 Furthermore, when there is no ambiguity, we will omit the dependence of the regret on the policy.
 For example, we often abbreviate $R^{\FRG}_{\mu,c}(T, \pi)$ as $R^{\FRG}_{\mu,c}(T)$.

 \begin{remark} It is worth mentioning that our model is a strict generalization of the canonical multi-armed bandit model (without the abstention option).
-Specifically, it particularizes to the canonical model as the abstention regret $c$ tends to positive infinity in the fixed-regret setting and as the abstention reward $c$ tends to negative infinity in the fixed-reward setting.
-Nevertheless, the incorporation of an extra challenge, the abstention decision (denoted as $B_t$), offers the agent the potential opportunity to achieve superior performance in terms of either regret. \end{remark}
+Specifically, it particularizes to the canonical model as the abstention regret $c$ tends to $+\infty$ in the fixed-regret setting and as the abstention reward $c$ tends to $-\infty$ in the fixed-reward setting.
+Nevertheless, the incorporation of an extra challenge, the abstention decision (denoted as $B_t$), offers the agent the potential opportunity to achieve superior performance in terms of either regret. {One might wonder whether our setting reduces to a $(K+1)$-armed bandit model where the $(K+1)$-st arm models abstention.
+It does not; for a detailed discussion on why our framework cannot be reduced to a standard bandit problem with an additional deterministic arm, the reader is referred to Appendix~\ref{appendix_comparison_k_plus_1}.} \end{remark}